docknetwork/crypto-wasm-ts/README.md

 # crypto-wasm-ts

-This repository is a Typescript interface to [Dock's Rust crypto library](https://github.com/docknetwork/crypto).
+This repository is a Typescript interface to [Dock Labs' Rust crypto library](https://github.com/docknetwork/crypto).
 It uses the [WASM wrapper](https://github.com/docknetwork/crypto-wasm).

 ## Contents